 Slava Keyzman / Unsplash

-If you’re a Christian or thinking of becoming more involved in the religion but don’t belong to a church or maybe you’ve never even been often before, you might find that most churches have thriving communities within them that you can easily join.
+If you’re a Christian or you’re thinking of becoming more involved in the religion but don’t belong to a church or maybe you’ve never even been to one before, you might find that most churches have thriving communities within them that you can easily join.

 Get a New Job

 This might seem a bit drastic, however, we often develop close friendships with work colleagues.

 If you’re feeling a little lonely and isolated at work or even if you get on with your colleagues but friendships simply haven’t developed, maybe look for a job with a livelier working atmosphere.